LWindia/aws-enablement-training123/EMAIL_TEMPLATE_UPDATE.md

 We're thrilled to inform you that your registration has been successfully confirmed for the AWS Cloud Enablement Training!

 Training Schedule:
-The training sessions will officially begin from 1st September 2025, evening 7:00 PM onwards.
+The training sessions will officially begin from 9th Sept 2025, evening 7:00 PM onwards.
 Please ensure you're available and ready to kick-start this transformative journey.

 WhatsApp Group: